Get a quote

 The introduction of the DJI M3M drone into GreenFields Farm’s operations resulted in several key advantages:

-• Reduced Chemical Use: Targeted spraying, informed by drone data, led to a 30% reduction in fertilizers and pesticides, lowering costs and minimizing environmental impact.
+• Reduced Chemical Use: Targeted spraying, informed by drone data, led to a 30% reduction in fertilisers and pesticides, lowering costs and minimising environmental impact.

 • Improved Crop Health: Regular crop inspections and timely interventions based on drone insights increased yields by 15%, as problems such as nutrient deficiencies and pest infestations were addressed earlier.

-• Optimized Harvest Timing: With better data on crop maturity, the farm was able to plan harvests more effectively, resulting in a 10% increase in crop yield and quality, maximizing the ROI.
+• Optimized Harvest Timing: With better data on crop maturity, the farm was able to plan harvests more effectively, resulting in a 10% increase in crop yield and quality, maximising the ROI.

 • Increased Efficiency: The drone reduced the need for manual inspections, saving time and labor costs while ensuring more consistent monitoring of crop health across the entire farm.